0x90sh/fairplaylab_detections/usermode-process_handle/readme.md

    cl /EHsc cheat_hijack_handle.cpp /link /SUBSYSTEM:CONSOLE
     ```

-* `GameProcessMonitor_WithWhitelist.cpp` requires `ntdll.lib`.
+* `anticheat.cpp` requires `ntdll.lib`.
 * The other two programs use standard Win32 APIs and need no extra libraries.

 3. **Run the demo**

-   * First, launch **GameProcessMonitor\_WithWhitelist.exe**.
+   * First, launch **anticheat.exe**.
 It will print its PID and the list of whitelisted PIDs.
-   * In a separate console, run `CheatOpenHandle.exe <GamePID>`.
+   * In a separate console, run `cheat_open_handle.exe <GamePID>`.
 The monitor will close that handle and log a red warning.
-   * Finally, run `CheatHijackHandle_Whitelist.exe`.
+   * Finally, run `cheat_hijack_handle.exe`.
 It will duplicate a handle from a whitelisted PID, and the monitor will log it in green (trusted), allowing it to remain open.
+   * Whitelist is not implemented... obviously a handle with configured PID must exist.

 ---